Maria Semple: Novels

-Semple's novels are This One is Mine (2008), Where'd You Go, Bernadette (2012), and Today Will Be Different (October 2016), all published by Little, Brown and Company.
+Semple's novels include This One is Mine (2008), Where'd You Go, Bernadette (2012), and Today Will Be Different (2016), all published by Little, Brown and Company.

 This One is Mine is about a woman who has it all, a loving family and wealth; however, her unhappiness leads her to make dangerous decisions in the pursuit of "more."

 Where'd You Go, Bernadette is about an agoraphobic architect, mother, and wife who is struggling to adjust to life in Seattle and goes missing just before a family trip to Antarctica.
 Where'd You Go, Bernadette spent a year on the New York Times bestseller list, won the American Library Association's Alex Award, and was shortlisted for the Women's Prize for Fiction.
 In 2013, Annapurna Pictures and Color Force acquired the rights.
 Cate Blanchett starred in the film adaptation, directed by Richard Linklater, which was released on August 16, 2019.

 Today Will Be Different takes place over the course of a single day and tells the story of a woman who starts the day determined to be her best self.

+In 2026, G.P.
+Putnam's Sons and Weidenfeld & Nicolson published Semple's fourth novel, Go Gentle, about a Stoic philosopher in New York City.
+Go Gentle was selected by Oprah Winfrey as an Oprah's Book Club pick.